Businesses can avail of VAT reclaim to boost their cash flow during Covid-19 crisis

 Taxback International is ready to help organisations who will need an income boost as a result of this crisis.
 Last year’s VAT is available to reclaim and could make all the difference to keeping some businesses afloat.

-Complete the form below to get in touch for a free assessment of your VAT reclaim opportunity.
+Contact us for a free assessment of your VAT reclaim opportunity.